The Effect of Non-Smooth Payoffs on the Penalty Approximation of American Options: Different Payoffs and Their Implications

 The penalisation error for the modified put is shown in Figure \ref{fig:surfacefunnyput}.

-Table \ref{Tab:PenErrRates} shows the convergence rates in the penalty parameter $\epsilon$ for the three payoffs.
+Table \ref{Tab:PenErrRates} shows estimated convergence orders of $\Vpen$ to $V$ as $\epsilon\to 0$ for the three payoffs.
+We measure spatial errors pointwise in the maximum norm, and similarly for the derivative, which is approximated from the numerical solution by finite differences.
+From a sequence of these errors for small $\epsilon$, we estimate the convergence rate by regression.
+Throughout, we use very fine time and space grids to make discretisation errors negligible.

 For the standard put, we find results for the spatial errors in $\Vpen$ and $\partial \Vpen/\partial S$ which appear consistent with $O(\epsilon)$ and $O(\epsilon^{1/2})$, respectively.
-For the butterfly spread, we find $O(\epsilon^{1/2})$ for the spatial error in $\Vpen$\,, but convergence in $\partial \Vpen/\partial S$ seems to be very slow.
+For the butterfly spread, we find $O(\epsilon^{1/2})$ for the spatial error in $\Vpen$\,, but the observed convergence in $\partial \Vpen/\partial S$ is very slow.
 Looking at the solutions (cf.\,Figures\,\ref{fig:Put},\,\ref{fig:Butterfly}), one readily suspects the concave kink of the butterfly spread, which is prevalent in the solution at all times, to be the reason for the slower convergence.
-This observation is further supported by the fact that, for the modified put, we find convergence rates comparable to the rates of the butterfly spread near expiry, but, further away from expiry, where the concave kink has been smoothed out (cf.\,Figure\,\ref{fig:FunnyPut}), convergence rates improve to $O(\epsilon^{1/2})$ for the spatial errors in $\Vpen$ and $\partial \Vpen/\partial S$.
+This observation is further supported by the fact that, for the modified put, we find convergence rates comparable to the rates of the butterfly spread near expiry, but, further away from expiry, where the concave kink has been smoothed out (cf.\,Figure\,\ref{fig:FunnyPut}), convergence improves to roughly $O(\epsilon^{1/2})$ for the spatial errors in $\Vpen$ and $\partial \Vpen/\partial S$.

 In the next section, we will use matched asymptotic expansions for small $\epsilon$ to explain this behaviour and to derive the leading order corrections to the penalty solution.